About Tuesday Night Cafe

 Max rate of the plaza parking is $10

 There are a limited number of chairs in the center of the courtyard.
 There are also benches in the Jist Cafe outdoor seating area.
 There are rails near the side benches.
 Wheelchair users can be accommodated to be placed near the front.
 People with mobility issues are not in any obligation to stand.

 There are two gender-neutral bathrooms located inside the theater on the first floor.
 It can be accessed both by the stairs upstage and the ramp on the house left of the courtyard.
 Both the ramp and stairs have rails.

 Food is provided for featured artists, organizations, partners, as well as staff and 5pm setup volunteers.
 Food and restaurant venues are located throughout the Little Tokyo neighborhood, with the closest on 1st street, between Judge John Aiso St/San Pedro St and Central Ave.

 There is amplified sound.

 Submitting to Perform

-We invite those still interested in the space to consider signing up for our open mic lottery at each show, which is detailed above.
+In addition to feature submissions, we invite those interested in performing at the space to consider signing up for our open mic lottery at each show, which is detailed above.